BuildTheEarth/docs-website/docs/building/guidebook.md

     ![](https://media.discordapp.net/attachments/1096118472909533368/1121212261906780293/googlemapssearch.png?width=1709&height=905)
 3. Navigate the map by dragging and scrolling
-4. After navigating to your location, right click a specific spot where you will teleport to
+4. After navigating to your location, right-click a specific spot where you will teleport to

     ![](https://media.discordapp.net/attachments/1096118472909533368/1121551115335512274/eiffeltowergooglemapsedit.png?width=1709&height=905)
-5. Left click the coordinates in the first row in the pop-up
+5. Left-click the coordinates in the first row in the pop-up

     ![](https://media.discordapp.net/attachments/1096118472909533368/1121552593760567376/eiffeltowergooglemapsclickcoordiantes.png?width=1709&height=905)
 6. In Minecraft, write "/tpll" then press `CTRL + V` to paste the coordinates, then press `Enter`